vultr/terraform-provider-vultr/docs/r/bare_metal_server.html.markdown

 * `snapshot_id` - The ID of the Vultr snapshot that the server was restored from.
 * `script_id` - The ID of the startup script that was added to the server.
 * `ssh_key_ids` - A list of SSH key IDs applied to the server on install.
-* `userdata` - Base64 encoded generic data store, which some provisioning tools and cloud operating systems use as a configuration file.
+* `user_data` - Base64 encoded generic data store, which some provisioning tools and cloud operating systems use as a configuration file.
 It is generally consumed only once after an instance has been launched, but individual needs may vary.
 * `enable_ipv6` - Whether the server has IPv6 networking activated.
 * `notify_activate` - Whether an activation email was sent when the server was ready.
 * `hostname` - The hostname assigned to the server.